d1egoaz/c3po.el/README.md

 ### `-new-chat` functions

-These functions will always start a new conversation, and this is how a prompt is selected:
+These functions will always start (new session) a new conversation, and this is how a prompt is selected:

 ``` mermaid
 flowchart TD